NxPKG/khulnasoft-docs/content/ruleset-engine/rulesets-api/view.md

 {{<Aside type="warning" header="Important">}}

 Not all zone-level phases support all types of rulesets, even if they are presented in the list returned by this API method.
-Check the documentation for each Cloudflare product for more information on which ruleset types are allowed in that product’s supported phases.
+Check the documentation for each Khulnasoft product for more information on which ruleset types are allowed in that product’s supported phases.

 {{</Aside>}}